2021–22 Toronto Raptors season: Draft picks

-The Raptors entered the draft with one first-round pick and two second round picks.
+The Raptors entered the draft with one original first-round pick and two acquired second-round picks.
 On the night of the 2021 NBA draft lottery, the team had a 7.5% chance of winning the first overall pick and ended up with the #4 pick.
-They also gained two second round picks as a result of previous trades with Utah and Sacramento.
+They also gained two second-round picks originally owned by the Memphis Grizzlies and Golden State Warriors as a result of previous trades with the Utah Jazz and Sacramento Kings, respectively.
+They have traded their original second-round pick to the Brooklyn Nets, who in turn traded it to the Detroit Pistons.

+With the 4th overall pick, the Raptors selected future All-Star Scottie Barnes from Florida State.
 This marked the first time that the Raptors drafted a Canadian-born player in the draft, as they selected point guard Dalano Banton from Nebraska with the 46th pick.